Brian Leishman: Political career

 In 2022, Leishman was elected as a Member of Perth and Kinross Council for Perth City North.
 As a councillor, he served as a director of two council-funded sports bodies.
 He resigned from the Council in August 2024.

 At the 2024 general election, Leishman was elected as MP for the newly established Alloa and Grangemouth constituency.
 He defeated SNP candidate John Nicolson, who was the incumbent MP for one of its predecessor seats.

 Leishman voted against the Terminally Ill Adults (End of Life) Bill, that would legalise assisted suicide in England and Wales.
 He has been a member of the trade unions Community and Unite.

 On 16 July 2025, Leishman had the whip withdrawn following reported breaches of party discipline, including voting against the party line and making public comments critical of the leadership.
 In response to his suspension, Leishman stated that he remained a "proud Labour member" and wished to continue serving as a Labour MP.
 He said that his votes against the government were motivated by a desire to represent his constituents effectively, particularly those impacted by austerity.
 Leishman added, "It is not my duty as an MP to make people poorer," and reaffirmed his commitment to delivering positive change for communities across Alloa and Grangemouth.

 On 7 November 2025, the whip was restored.
+In February 2026, called on Keir Starmer to resign.
+On 11 May 2026, he called on Anas Sarwar and Jackie Baillie to resign following the results of the 2026 Scottish Parliament election.